Consumer Medicine Information

 How it is given

-Dalacin C Phosphate injection will be diluted if given as injection into a vein.
+Dalacin C Injection will be diluted if given as injection into a vein.

 Do this even if there are no signs of discomfort or poisoning.